crios-ut/crios-ut.github.io/_research/ice_ocean_interact.md

 ---
 title: Ice Sheet-Ocean Interactions Around Antartica and Greenland
 subtitle:
 teaser: The Antarctic ice sheet gains and loses mass respectively via snowfall and gravity driven ice streams which flow from land to the sea.
-Ice shelves form where these streams reach the sea, floating over the ocean due to the density difference between ice and seawater...
+Ice shelves form where these streams reach the sea, floating over the ocean due to the density difference between ice and seawater.
+These formations are critical to the climate system ...
 image: assets/img/research/Antarctica_ice.jpg
 image_caption: The northern edge of the giant iceberg B-15A, located close to Ross Island, Antarctica, January 29, 2001.
 Photograph by Josh Landis/ National Science Foundation.
 alt: subtitle